weizhou-chaojixx/IoT-security-papers/paper lists/Rank1.md

 1.When Good Becomes Evil: Keystroke Inference with Smar twatch
 # Usenix
 ## 2020 (not complete)
-1. Plug-N-Pwned: Comprehensive Vulnerability Analysis of OBD-II Dongles as A New Over-the-Air Attack Surface in Automotive IoT
+1.Plug-N-Pwned: Comprehensive Vulnerability Analysis of OBD-II Dongles as A New Over-the-Air Attack Surface in Automotive IoT

 ## 2019
 1.FIRM-AFL: High-Throughput Greybox Fuzzing of IoT Firmware via Augmented Process Emulation